E3SM-Project/polaris/docs/users_guide/quick_start.md

 The `<workdir>` is the same path provided to the `-w` flag above.
-The sequence of subdirectories (`<test_subdir>`) is the same as given when you list the test cases.
-If the test case was set up properly, the directory should contain a file `test_case.pickle` that contains the information polaris needs to run the test case.
-The load script `load_polaris_env.sh` is a link to whatever load script you sourced before setting up the test case (see {ref}`conda-env`).
+The sequence of subdirectories (`<test_subdir>`) is the same as given when you list the tasks.
+If the task was set up properly, the directory should contain a file `task.pickle` that contains the information polaris needs to run the task.
+The load script `load_polaris_env.sh` is a link to whatever load script you sourced before setting up the task (see {ref}`conda-env`).

 ## Running with a job script

-Alternatively, on supported machines, you can run the test case or suite with a job script generated automatically during setup, for example:
+Alternatively, on supported machines, you can run the task or suite with a job script generated automatically during setup, for example:

 ```bash